CryptozombiesHQ/cryptozombie-lessons/en/21/00-overview.md

 The command above will install **mxpy**.
 Make sure you follow the instructions provided by the installer.

-For forther information please make sure to check https://docs.multiversx.com/sdk-and-tools/sdk-py/installing-mxpy/
+For further information please make sure to check https://docs.multiversx.com/sdk-and-tools/sdk-py/installing-mxpy/